 The Plus Button:

 A button with a plus sign is above the Order input box.
 This is used to increment the Bid Order Number.
-This is particularly useful when you are entering a series of bids which you want numbered sequentially, but it is otherwise not needed.
+This is useful when you are entering a series of bids which you want numbered sequentially, but it is otherwise not needed.

 When you left-click on the Plus Button, you will be prompted to enter an amount with which to increment the number.
 The default will be the last increment number entered, if any.
 If you right-click the button, the last increment number will be used without prompting.